 Professor Glenn Waller

-Department of Psychology, University of Sheffield
+University of Sheffield

-Tuesday, 16th November 2021 Online
+Wednesday, 8th November 2023 Online

-CBT for Body Image: Key skills in working with eating disorders Introduction:
+CBT for Body Image: Key skills in working with eating disorders

+Introduction:

-In the population, body image issues are common among women across the age range.
+In the population as a whole, body image issues are common among women across the age range.
 They are also found among some men, though often with a different presentation.
 However, this session will address the skills needed to work with negative body image among individuals who experience it most severely - those with eating disorders and broader eating and body distress.

 Body image is a critical topic when working with most individuals with eating disorders.
 Most patients, families and clinicians regard it as a vital target, which is very appropriate, as poor body image by the end of therapy is a strong predictor of relapse.
 However, it needs to be addressed at the right time in therapy, and using effective, evidence-based approaches.
-This workshop will detail the CBT skills that are needed to work with body image issues Content The workshop will address the sociocultural, cognitive-perceptual, behavioural, emotional, and interpersonal factors that explain the development and maintenance of negative body image.
-It will lead to a focus on developing an individualised formulation of factors that maintain negative body image, linking them to targets for CBT interventions.
-It will demonstrate the following skills:
+This workshop will detail the CBT skills that are needed to work with body image issues